An introduction to customer journey mapping

 4. Draw your customer journey map

-There are many ways (touch points) your customer comes into contact with your brand before, during and after purchasing.
+There are many ways (customer touchpoints) your customer comes into contact with your brand before, during and after purchasing.

 Your map should capture these touch points adequately, highlighting those that have the highest impact.
 The point of sale is especially important for many businesses because this is the last interaction your would-be customer has with the brand before committing to a purchase.